 - (a) appropriate design measures, including:

 - (i) two way traffic;

 - (ii) all weather surfaces;

 - (iii) height and width of any vegetation clearances;

 - (iv) load capacity;

 - (v) provision of passing bays;

-- (vi) traffic control devices;
+E2 and proposed fire trails will comply (vi) traffic control devices;

-- (vii) geometry, alignment and slope of roads, tracks and trails;
+with Table E3; and (vii) geometry, alignment and slope of

+(ii) is certified by the TFS or an accredited roads, tracks and trails;

-- (viii) use of through roads to provide for connectivity;
+person. (viii) use of through roads to provide for connectivity;

-- (ix) limits on the length of cul-de-sacs and dead-end roads;
+(ix) limits on the length of cul-de-sacs and dead-end roads;

-- (x) provision of turning areas;
+(x) provision of turning areas;

-- (xi) provision for parking areas;
+(xi) provision for parking areas;

-- (xii) perimeter access; and
+(xii) perimeter access; and

-- (xiii) fire trails;
+(xiii) fire trails;

 (b) the provision of access to:

 (i) bushfire-prone vegetation to permit the undertaking of hazard management works; and

 (ii) fire fighting water supplies; and

 (c) any advice from the TFS.

-ı